clementapa/COTS_detection/README.md

 ## Notes
 - The competition metrics is the F2-score, so, tackle FN is more important than FP.
 So, False Positive are tolerate.
-- All images in train_images have a size of 1280x720
+- All images in train_images have a size of 1280x720 (WxH)
 - A video containes several sequences (split dataset by sequence ?)

 ## Sequence repartition with bounding boxes